 - The fruit peel extract helps in reducing shortness of breath, wheezing and cough in those suffering from asthma.

-- The dietary fiber in passion fruit provides for improved digestive health by regularizing bowel movements, controlling hemorrhoids, removing toxins from the gut, reducing risk of colon cancer and improving the overall functioning of the digestive system.
+- The dietary fibre in passion fruit provides for improved digestive health by regularizing bowel movements, controlling haemorrhoids, removing toxins from the gut, reducing the risk of colon cancer and improving the overall functioning of the digestive system.